simplytunde/simplytunde.github.io/about.md

 ---

-I love reliability engineering especially in the area of automation and observability.
-You can always find me pushing rust or golang PR.
+I specialized in reliability engineering with a focus on resilient architecture, automation and observability.
+You may also find me tinkering with things in golang, python or rust.